ShaneCurcuru/slides/fossbackstage/PracticalTrademarkLaw-FOSSBackstage2021.md

 **USPTO:** “Likelihood of confusion exists between trademarks when the marks are so similar and the goods and/or services for which they are used are so related that consumers would mistakenly believe they come from the same source.
 Each application is decided on its own facts, and no strict mechanical test exists for determining likelihood of confusion.”

 If a new user, wanting to download your widgets mistakenly went to another company’s webpage, might they be confused into buying their widgets instead - that could be infringement.
 But it depends on the overall effect of how they present their trademarks and what their widgets do.

+**Remember:** Trademarks are about protecting **consumers** looking for reputable products.
+You have to see trademarks through a new user's eye.

 Are there any ways we know it's OK to use a trademark?